santrancisco/ebfe_site/content/posts/aws_101_lab.md

 _Can we curl google.com from the super private EC2 instance?_

 __YES__!
 We can because HTTP&HTTPS requests are allowed from super private subnet!
-And we do have matching inbound rule to allow website send replies to high source port picked by curl command.
+And we do have matching inbound rule to allow website send replies to high source port (known as ephemeral ports) picked by curl command.

 _Can we ssh out to other machines from our super private subnet instance?_